 We've made a lot of improvements to our website so that you can use most of our services online.
-Using our online services is more convenient than standing in a queue or calling us to ask for information, report something, pay a bill or apply for a service.
-Whether you have a computer, a smart-phone or a tablet you can visit our website 24 hours a day 7 days a week at a time and in a place to suit you.
+Using our online services is a quick, easy and convenient way to find information, report something, pay a bill or apply for a service.
+Whether you have a smartphone, tablet or computer you can visit our website 24 hours a day 7 days a week at a time and in a place to suit you.

 Do it online

-We already have more than 145 online forms and we're developing more.
-You can use our forms for all kinds of things, from claiming housing benefit, to ordering a new bin or reporting dog fouling.
-Our online services make it quicker and easier for you to do what you need and get on with your day.
+We have more than 145 online forms that you can use for all kinds of things; from updating your address for council tax, to ordering a new bin or reporting a pot hole.
+Our online services make it quicker and easier for you to do what you need.

 See the full list of forms here:

-There's lots of support available locally - from tips on making the most of your smart phone or computer through to training courses where you can gain a qualification.
+There's lots of support available to help you get online - from one-to-one sessions about using a tablet or computer, to training courses where you can gain a qualification.

 Get online with our digital champions

-Our digital champions run local support sessions for anyone who needs more confidence using their device or accessing services on the web.
+Our digital champions run sessions for anyone who needs more confidence using their device or accessing services on the web.

-If you prefer, you can join one of our free six week courses which cover all the basics to get you online, from using a touchscreen to using email and online shopping.
-There's a choice of dates and locations.
-Find out more on our free online basics course page.
+If you prefer, you can join one of our free online basics courses which cover all the basics to help you get online - from using a touchscreen to searching the web and online shopping.
+There's a choice of dates and locations available, and each course runs one day a week for six weeks.

-We also work with local community groups to support people to get online and you can read a case study about some of this work here.
-If you run a group and want our digital champions to visit you, please get in touch with us by filling in our enquiry form at the top of this page.
+We also work with local community groups to support people to get online.
+You can read a case study about some of our work.
+If you run a group and would like our digital champions to visit you, please get in touch using our online form.

 Free computers and wifi

-Did you know that all of our libraries have free computers that you can use for up to 2 hours a day?
+All of our libraries have free computers that you can use for up to 2 hours a day.
 They also offer free wifi and there's help available to connect your own device if you're wanting to get online.
-With staff on hand to show you how to use our website, fill in forms or download the latest eBook, there's now more reasons than ever to pop into your local library.
+Staff are on hand to show you how to use our website, fill in forms and even download the latest eBooks.

 Our Adult Skills and Community Learning service offers a wide variety of IT courses, catering for complete beginners through to more advanced learners.
-Some of the courses are free, or available at a reduced fee, if you're on certain benefits.
-See the full course listings here.
+Some of the courses are free, or available at a reduced fee if you receive certain benefits.
+See the full IT and computer course listings.

 Learn My Way

-You can learn how to use the internet and get some basic digital skills for free through Learn My Way.
-It's an online training package for everyone aged 16 and over and it's accessible for people with visual impairments.
+You can learn how to use the internet and get some basic digital skills for free using Learn My Way.
+It's an online training website for everyone aged 16 and over and it's accessible for people with visual impairments.

 Superfast broadband is being rolled-out across South Yorkshire to speed up internet connections and provide a more reliable service.
-You can find out more about the project and when it's coming to you by searching using your postcode on the Superfast South Yorkshire website.
+You can find out more about the project and when it's coming to you by searching using your postcode on Superfast South Yorkshire.